Independent Policy Research · April 2026

 Heartworm, compliant dog, non-LMRV ~0.05–0.2% adjusted Yes — mandatory annual

 Risk estimates for compliant dogs are derived using CAPC county-level testing data (April 2026) and compliance-gap data from Atkins et al. (2014).
-These are approximations, not directly measured figures.
+These are approximations, not directly measured figures. † The Atkins figure is derived from an LOE (lack-of-efficacy) cohort — dogs already flagged as suspected preventive failures — not from a representative sample of renewal patients.
+This makes it an upper bound on true-compliance failure rates in the general established patient population, not a directly measured prevalence estimate.
 See the white paper Section 2.6 for full methodology.

 Research & Resources